-During the fourth quarter of 2014, we incurred a net loss of \$7.1 million compared to a net loss of \$19.2 million for the comparable period in 2013.
-The decrease in net loss in 2014 compared to 2013 was primarily due to lower equity loss from Galore Creek as well as lower general and administrative and interest expense in 2014 and deferred income tax expense in 2013.
+During the fourth quarter of 2015, we incurred a net loss of \$7.2 million compared to a net loss of \$7.1 million for the comparable period in 2014.
+Lower general and administrative expense, interest expense and equity losses from Donlin Gold and Galore Creek in the fourth quarter of 2015 compared to the fourth quarter of 2014 were offset by foreign exchange gains in the fourth quarter of 2014.